 The facts don’t matter as much as the stories surrounding the facts.

-Anyway, most of the non-fiction books we read around here are history related.
+Most of the non-fiction books we read around here are history related.

-Jamie has a book called Lincoln and His Generals, originally published in 1952.
+My beloved has a book called Lincoln and His Generals, originally published in 1952.

 It’s about, well, Lincoln, I guess.
 And his generals.